DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

     - If a duress system is activated accidentally code word(s) can be used to assure responding personnel it was an accident, or omit the word(s) keying an actual response

 - **Trusted Computing Base (TCB)**: This encompasses all the hardware, software, and firmware that are critical to the system's security.
 It includes the Security Kernel but also includes other components involved in the security of the system.
-- **Security Kernel**: The actual implementation within the OS that enforces the security policies and manages the interfaces between the hardware, OS, and other parts of the system.
+- 📘**Security Kernel**: The actual implementation within the OS that enforces the security policies and manages the interfaces between the hardware, OS, and other parts of the system.
 It is part of an operating system (OS) responsible for providing security interfaces among the hardware, OS, and other parts of the computing system
     - **Ring Protection**:Ring protection is a feature of CPU architectures that provides a way to enforce different levels of privilege or protection for different parts of the system.
 It uses a hierarchy of privilege levels, typically referred to as "rings," where Ring 0 (the innermost ring) has the highest level of privilege and direct access to hardware, while Ring 3 (the outermost ring) has the lowest level of privilege and is used for user applications.
-        - Ring 0 The kernel lies within the central ring. contains the operating system's kernel
+        - 🎈Ring 0 The kernel lies within the central ring. contains the operating system's kernel
-        - Ring 1 Conceptually contains other operating system components.
+        - 🎈Ring 1 Conceptually contains other operating system components.
-        - Ring 2 is used for drivers and protocols.
+        - 🎈Ring 2 is used for drivers and protocols.
-        - Ring 3 User-level programs and applications run at 3.
+        - 🎈Ring 3 User-level programs and applications run at 3.
     - Note📝 Rings 0 through 2 run in privileged mode while Ring 3 runs in user mode.
 Layers 1 and 2 contain device drivers but are not normally implemented in practice, since they are often collapsed into layer 0.
 It is important to note that many modern operating systems do not fully ­implement this model.
     - **Reference Monitor**: This concept refers to an abstract model that 🔥enforces access control policies in a system.
 It's a theoretical component that must be implemented by the Security Kernel.
-- **DDOS Attacks**: Performing a load or stress test to validate how applications/systems performs under both expected and extreme loads to know what a denial-of-service attack based on load will look like is a good practice.
+- 🔴**DDOS Attacks**: Performing a load or stress test to validate how applications/systems performs under both expected and extreme loads to know what a denial-of-service attack based on load will look like is a good practice.
     - 🔥SYN Flood: In a SYN flood attack, the attacker sends a large number of SYN packets to a system but does not respond to the SYN/ACK packets, attempting to overwhelm the attacked system’s connection state table with half-open connections.
 Many firewalls have a built-in anti–SYN flood defense (SYN-ACK Spoofing) that responds to SYNs on behalf of protected systems.
 It is a TCP attack.
     - 🔥Smurf: A Smurf attack is a type of DDoS (Distributed Denial of Service) attack where an attacker sends a large number of ICMP echo request packets to a broadcast address, with the source address spoofed to that of the target.
     - 🔥Ping Flood (or ICMP Flood): attack involves overwhelming the target with a large number of ICMP echo request (ping) packets.
 Unlike a Smurf attack, it doesn't rely on amplification via broadcast addresses